w3f/polkadot-wiki/docs/learn/learn-collator.md

 PoV, to one or more validators responsible for proposing a parachain block.

-Collators are similar to validators on any other blockchain but they do not need to provide security guarantees because {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} provides those.
+Collators are similar to validators on any other blockchain but they do not need to provide security guarantees because the relay chain provides those.
 If a parachain block is invalid, it will get rejected by validators.
 The validators are required to check the validity of submitted candidates, followed by issuing and collecting statements about the validity of candidates to other validators.
 This process is known as **candidate backing**.
 Validators receive an arbitrary number of parachain candidates with associated PoV from untrusted collators.
 A candidate is considered _backable_ when at least 2/3 of all assigned validators have issued a valid statement about that candidate.

 The validator must successfully verify the following conditions in the following order: